TheThingKnownAsKit/Cislune-RE-RASSOR/README.md

 apt list --upgradable
 ```

+Now, you need to make all the scripts executable via chmod.
+Run the command `chmod +x scripts/*.sh` to make every bash script in the scripts/ folder executable.

 To build the ghcr.io image that enables multi-arch support, run the command `./scripts/build_multiarch_ghcr.io_image.sh`. **You only need to do this once, ever, per GitHub user.
 Even if you rebuild the Docker image from the groundup you do not need to do this again.**

 After that, you can build the Docker image and attach it to your VSCode window.
 If your current host computer has an Nvidia graphics card, run the command `./scripts/open_docker_nvidia.sh`.
 If your current host computer does NOT have an Nvidia graphics card, run the command `./scripts/open_docker_not_nvidia.sh`.